huggingface/datasets/docs/source/upload_dataset.rst

 Create a Dataset card
 ---------------------

 The last step is to create a Dataset card.
-The Dataset card is very important for helping users understand how to use your dataset responsibly.
+The Dataset card is essential for helping users find your dataset and understand how to use it responsibly.

 1. Click on the **Create Dataset Card** to create a Dataset card.